 Sell your real estate to us for less than its appraised value

-When you sell CSE your real estate in a "bargain sale" arrangement, you will enjoy several benefits.
+When you sell SEU your real estate in a "bargain sale" arrangement, you will enjoy several benefits.
 You will receive an immediate cash payment equal to the sale price and an income tax deduction for the difference between your sale price and the appraised value of your property.
 You will also avoid capital gains tax on your gain in the gift portion of the arrangement.

 Give your home to us, but continue to live in it as long as you wish

-When you give your home to CSE subject to a "retained life estate," you can continue to live in your home for as long as you wish, for the rest of your life, or for the lives of you and your spouse.
+When you give your home to SEU subject to a "retained life estate," you can continue to live in your home for as long as you wish, for the rest of your life, or for the lives of you and your spouse.
 You will earn an immediate income tax deduction for a portion of the value of your home.
 You also can make a retained life estate gift using a second home, farm, or any structure you use as a personal residence.

 Give your real estate now and receive variable payments for life